rootslab/qap/Readme.md

 ###Main features

-> Given a m-length pattern and n-length data:
+> Given a m-length pattern and n-length data and σ-length alphabet ( σ = 256 ):

  - simplification of the Boyer-Moore algorithm ( *see [Bop](https://github.com/rootslab/bop)* ).
  - uses only a bad-character shift table.